 Research Goals

-Aquatic ecosystems serve as “sinks” for contaminants which can impact drinking water quality, fisheries, and other important ecosystem services.
-The main themes of my research are Contaminants of Emerging Concern, New Approaches to Legacy Pollutants, and Chemical Stressors in Complex Aquatic Environments.
+As an Aquatic Ecotoxicologist, my research characterizes the effects and mechanisms of contaminants and environmental stressors on aquatic organisms.
+Aquatic ecosystems serve as “sinks” for contaminants which can impact drinking water, fisheries, and other important ecosystem services.
+The main themes of my research are Contaminants of Emerging Concern, New Approaches to Legacy Pollutants, and Chemical Stressors in Complex Environments.
 Contaminants of emerging concern (CECs) are newly identified and unregulated contaminants that may be harmful to wildlife and human health.
 CEC research is important for informing risk assessments, policy, and new regulations.
 By contrast, legacy pollutants are regulated contaminants, such as polycyclic aromatic hydrocarbons (PAHs) and polychlorinated biphenyls (PCBs), that continue to persist in the environment and can be released through landfill leachate, dredging, improper disposal, or oil spills.
 New, innovative research is needed to address persistent challenges with legacy pollutants.
-In addition to contaminants, aquatic organisms are also exposed to environmental stressors such as pathogens, temperature, pH, nutritional status, salinity, and hypoxia (low oxygen).
-Many of these stressors are increasing due to climate change and can exacerbate the impacts of contaminant exposure.
+In addition to contaminants, aquatic organisms are also exposed to environmental stressors such as pathogens, temperature, pH, salinity, and hypoxia (low oxygen).
+Many of these stressors are increasing due to climate change and can exacerbate the impacts of contaminants.
+Assessing the influence of environmental stressors on toxicity is crucial for understanding the impacts of contaminants in complex, changing real-world environments.

 Research Projects